-In spite of the way they may look, there is no scientific difference between bell peppers and sweet peppers, and the terms are often used interchangeably.
-A bell pepper is simply a type of sweet pepper — as opposed to a hot pepper — and both are scientifically classified as Capsicum annum because they are the same species.
+In spite of the way they may look, there is no botanical difference between bell peppers and other types of sweet peppers, and the terms are often used interchangeably.
+A bell pepper is simply a type of sweet pepper — as opposed to a hot pepper — and both are scientifically classified as Capsicum annuum because they are the same species.

 Nonetheless, there are some differences among peppers worth noting.
 Color differences in bell peppers, for example, can affect the way you use them.
 Knowing the color and flavor characteristics of different types of sweet peppers can help you choose the ideal one for your dish.

 There is no botanical difference between bell peppers and sweet peppers, but depending on the cultivar or variety of a pepper and how long it is left on the plant, there may be differences in color, taste and shape.